 \subsubsection{Level of detail}

 The tube geometry is rendered with a simple Level-of-detail technique.
-As the amount of cross sections along the curve is not supposed to variable, as it could result in a deformation of the tube`s path, our LOD technique changes the mesh refinement only on the points along a cross section.
+As the amount of cross sections along the curve is not supposed to vary, because it could result in a deformation of the tube’s path, our LOD technique changes the mesh refinement only on the points along a cross section.
 The amount of geometry is regulated based on the camera distance, we used a simple quadratic function in our implementation.
 The amount of points may only be restricted to a minimum of 3 points, so the cross section will be a triangle instead of a circle.

 \subsubsection{Reducing the Aliasing}